Netlia/documentation/DeviceComunication/DeviceComunication.md

 | 12th byte | number of restarts          |
 | 13th byte | restart code                |

-The device type and mode identifies the device and its internal settings.
-Details about the type and mode are described for each [device](#device).
+The device type and mode identify the device and its internal settings.
+Details about these values can be found in description of corresponding [device](#device).

 The number of restarts indicates how many times the device has been restarted since [hard-restart](#hard-restart).

 The restart code indicates the reason why the restart occurred.
-Byte can take the following values:
+The byte can take the following values:

 | Value | Description                                                                 |
 |---------|---------------------------------------------------------------------------|